-This group health Plan believes that the Fund's Indemnity Medical Plan is considered to be "grandfathered health plans" under the Patient Protection and Affordable Care Act (the Affordable Care Act).
+This group health Plan believes that the Fund's Indemnity Medical Plan is considered to be a "grandfathered health plan" under the Patient Protection and Affordable Care Act (the Affordable Care Act).
 As permitted by the Affordable Care Act, a grandfathered health plan can preserve certain basic health coverage already in effect when that law was enacted.